 - Marie Curie Cancer Care have specially trained nurses who help look after people with cancer at home.
 They also run hospices for people with cancer.

-How cervical cancer affects your daily life will depend very much on what stage your disease is at, and what treatment you're having.
+The impact of cervical cancer on your daily life will depend on the stage of cancer and the treatment you're having.

 Many women with cervical cancer have a radical hysterectomy.
 This is a major operation, and it takes around six to 12 weeks to recover from it.
-During this time you need to avoid lifting (e.g. children, heavy shopping bags) and heavy housework.
-You won’t be able to drive for anything from three to eight weeks after the operation.
-Most women will need eight to 12 weeks off work after a radical hysterectomy.
+During this time, you need to avoid strenuous tasks and lifting, such as lifting children or heavy shopping bags.

-Having cervical cancer doesn't necessarily mean you'll have to give up work.
-But you may need quite a lot of time off, and you may not be able to carry on completely as before during your treatment.
+Having cervical cancer doesn't necessarily mean you'll have to give up work, although you may need quite a lot of time off.
+During treatment, you may not be able to carry on as you did before.

 If you have cancer you're covered by the Disability Discrimination Act.
 This means that your employer is not allowed to discriminate against you because of your illness.
 They have a duty to make ‘reasonable adjustments’ to help you cope.
 Examples of these include:

 - allowing you time off for treatment and medical appointments

 - allowing flexibility with working hours, the tasks you have to perform or your working environment.